-Tinkle ECO Biodegradable Bamboo Nappies & Pants – disposables that go easy on our planet, made from sustainable, organic and plant-based materials.
+Tinkle ECO Biodegradable Bamboo Nappies & Pants – disposables that go easy on our planet, made from sustainable, hypoallergenic and plant-based materials.

 The Breakdown

-After use, Tinkle ECO biodegradable nappies & pants will break down by 61% within the first 75 days – so even if you just throw them in the bin they will already be starting to degrade by the time they get to landfill.
-And although landfill doesn’t naturally promote biodegradability (it is densely packed and lacking in natural microbes, oxygen and light), once they have been exposed to light and air the compostable elements of the nappies will continue to break down, with 85% of the nappy having biodegraded within 2 years.
+After use, Tinkle ECO biodegradable nappies & pants will start breaking down almost straight away – so even if you just throw them in the bin they will already be starting to degrade by the time they get to landfill.
+And although landfill doesn’t naturally promote biodegradability (it is densely packed and lacking in natural microbes, oxygen and light), once they have been exposed to light and air the compostable elements of the nappies will continue to break down.
+Most of the nappy will have biodegraded within a couple of years – around the same speed as a banana peel!

 This means that in landfill Tinkle ECO biodegradable nappies & pants will still do their biodegrading thing without any extra help.
 And if you don’t want to send them to landfill, you can compost them (under certain conditions – see more below) to speed up the process and put your used nappies to work in your garden.

-The packaging is certified compostable, also, and each batch of nappies is freshly made to order for us, packed into compostable bags and then protected by cardboard outer boxes, all printed with plant-based inks.
+The packaging is certified compostable also – each batch of nappies is freshly made to order for us, packed into compostable bags and then protected by cardboard outer boxes, all printed with plant-based inks.

 What’s in Tinkle ECO biodegradable nappies and pants?